mate-academy/react_todo-app-with-api/README.md

 Add the ability to toggle the completed status of all the todos with the `toggleAll` checkbox:

 - `toggleAll` button should have `active` class only if all the todos are completed;
-- `toggleAll` click changes its status to the oppsite one, and set it to all the todos;
+- `toggleAll` click changes its status to the opposite one, and set it to all the todos;
 - it should work the same as several individual updates of the todos which statuses were actually changed;
 - do send requests for the todos that were not changed;